GODARD ON GODARD

 BECOME A MUSEUM MEMBER for 10% off every day and 20% off during member appreciation days!
 Members automatically receive their discount online when checking out using the email address associated with your museum membership account.
 Some exceptions apply and membership discount does not apply to sale items already marked down.

 Processing time (not included in the shipping time) for orders is 1–3 business days.
-These times may be extended during holidays and promotions.
+Processing times may be extended during holidays and promotional periods.
 You will receive an email confirmation with a tracking number when your order has shipped.

 For online returns, please email us at academymuseumstore@oscars.org with your first name, last name, and order number so we can assist you.